Melissa Riso Bares Her Buns In Soaked Blue Thong Bikini During A Beachside Shower

 In a video, Riso shared an image of herself showering on the beach.
 She wore thong-style blue string bikini bottoms that tied at her hips as she stood while the streaming water washed away the sand from the beach.
 The camera panned up and down Riso’s backside but at one point she turned around, revealing her soaking wet blue bikini top and her swiftly fading navel tattoo.
 Riso’s wet, wavy brunette locks hung down her back as the water rinsed off the beauty.
 Because she had been in the shower, it appeared as if the model went makeup-free in the sensual clip.

-In the caption, Riso revealed how relaxing and necessary her vacation was after living in a busy and noisy city like L.A.
-She appreciated the peacefulness of the ocean and explained that she spent most of her time laying out in a bikini enjoying the sun and surf at the beautiful resort.
+In the caption, Riso revealed how relaxing and necessary her vacation had been after living and working in such a busy and noisy city as L.A.
+She appreciated the peacefulness of the ocean and she explained that she spent most of her time during her holiday laying out in a bikini enjoying the sun and surf at the beautiful resort.

 Fans flocked to the actress’s latest post on the popular social media platform.
 Nearly 3,500 hit the “like” button showing their appreciation while dozens more also took the time to leave a supportive comment.

 View this post on Instagram